SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/BuildAppsLink.png" width="70%">

-13. A Logon page opens.
+13. A logon page opens.
 Use your **Trial Account Identity Provider** to logon.
 There is the Default Identity Provider ( SAP ID Service ) shown and your Trail Account Identity provider (SCI - SAP Cloud Identity Services).

 <br><img src="/exercises/ex1/images/IdPSelection.png" width="70%">

-14. A Pop-Up will ask for **Email** and **Password**.
-Enter the email of your SAP Cloud Identity Services User and her password.
+14. A pop-up will ask for **Email** and **Password**.
+Enter the email of your SAP Cloud Identity Services user and her password.

 <br><img src="/exercises/ex1/images/IdPLogonPage.png" width="70%">